np8k4q9rm6-hue/FieldRecord/PRIVACY.md

 The app uses Apple frameworks (e.g., SwiftUI, SwiftData, VisionKit, AVFoundation).
 We do not integrate third-party analytics or advertising.

 ## Security
-- Evidence files can be protected using iOS file protection (enabled by default) and are excluded from iCloud backups.
+- item files can be protected using iOS file protection (enabled by default) and are excluded from iCloud backups.
 - You can enable biometric lock for app access (if supported by your device).
 - Always follow your organization’s policies for handling sensitive data.